sevyharris/adlib/README.md

 `pip install -e adlib`

 # Brief Overview
-adlib contains functions to generate python scripts that use ase and quantum espresso to compute energies for adsorption.
+adlib contains functions to generate python scripts that use [ase](https://wiki.fysik.dtu.dk/ase/) and [Quantum Espresso](https://www.quantum-espresso.org/) to compute energies for adsorption.

 These functions are divided into
 * bulk (3D repeating metal)